Fedora CoreOS - Getting Started

 While the AWS documentation mentions cloud-init and scripts, FCOS does not support cloud-init or the ability to run scripts from user-data.
 It accepts only Ignition configuration files.

-Go to the download page to retrieve the latest image suitable for QEMU.
+Download and verify the latest image suitable for QEMU.

 Uncompress the file.
 Assuming that the downloaded file is called